Skip to content (press enter)

 2. Candidates are announced

-3. Surfrider Members vote in-person at chapter meeting on January 14, 2025 (Location TBD - RSVP here)
+3. Surfrider Members vote in-person at chapter meeting on January 13, 2025, 7pm at Midwest Coast Brewery.

 FAQs